Gemstones-related

 What are the specific benefits for participating miners?

+Miners are not obliged to sell their gemstones.
 We do not buy all gems from all miners.
 Gemstones must be of top quality, and we educate the miners on why we buy certain gems and not others.
-This also aids in their ongoing education and negotiation skills.
+This feedback also aids in their ongoing education and negotiation skills.
 We are exploring ways to serve other types of jewelry and crystal markets so that we can buy all qualities of gems from these miners.

 Are all the miners women?